 A center may have meals disallowed if program rules and regulations are not followed.
-The following are some examples of reasons meals might be disallowed:
+The following are some examples of reasons meals would be disallowed:

-- 1. Over licensed capacity
+- 1) Exceeding the license capacity

-- 2. Not following meal pattern
+- 2) Not following the meal pattern

-- 3. Inadequate portions
+- 3) Inadequate portions

-- 4. Serving outside approved meal time

-Child Care Food Program

-MEAL DISALLOWANCE
+- 4) Serving Outside of Approved Meal Hours

-(For DCH Sponsor Use)
+Child Care Food Program MEAL DISALLOWANCE (For DCH Sponsor Use)

 Provider's Name: Name (If different) and Address of Home:

-Telephone #:() Ex.:
+Telephone #:( ) Ext.

 Date of Reviews

 Deficiencies

-Total Number of Meals Disallowed: (if all n reals on a day are disallowed, specify "all")
+Total Number of Meals Disaflowed: (if all meals on a day are disallowed, specify "alf")

-Broakfants Date(s)
+Breakfasts Date(s)

 Lunches/Suppers Date(s)

-Snacks AM/PH Date(s)
+₱ Snacks AN/PH Date(s)

-Signature of Sponsor Representative Date(s)
+Signature of Sponsor Repr esentative Dete(s)

 I understand that the r must not be included deficiency occurred.
-Signature of Provider neals identified abo on the meal coun we are not eligible for reimbursement and t worksheat for the month in which the Date(s)
+Signature of Provider neals identified at on the meal cou bove are not eligible for reimbursement and int worksheet for the month in which the Date(s)

-DUBE

-MEAL DISALLOWANC E CLAIMS PROCE DORE
+MEAL DISALLOWANG E CLAIMS PROC epune

-• The Meel Count a heats submitted will be reviewed for accuracy to

-ensure that disal nd Attendance Works owed meals are not d heats submitted will be reviewed for accuracy to
+ensure that disalt owed meals are not

+If disallowed mes is are daimed, this will lead to a Notice of Serious Deficiency.

+4/2013 D-053-02

-FOLLOW-UP REVIEW
+FOLLOW-UP REVIEW (For Sponsor Use)

-Date of Follow-up Review: Date a of Initial Revie w:

-Name of Facility:

-Type of Follow up: (circle) office visit / mail / fex / on-site / desk review C AP received? (circle) Y or N

-DEFICIENCY(S) EOLLOW- AP received? (circle)

-If Follow-Up is performed as a result of a Disallowance or other deficiencies : Check One (v) The facility has corrected the deficiency(s) and maintained compliance with their Plan (CAP).
-Puter reviews will determine if the deficiency (s) have been fully an corrected.
-The facility has not corrected the deficiency or complied with their CAP and a N Daficiency will be issued. td permanently An additional Follow-Up Review will be performed Yes No

-If Follow-Up is performed as a result of a Notice of Serious Deficiency : Check One (<) The facility has corrected the deficiency(s) and maintained compliance with their Plan (CAP), and future reviews will determine if the deficiency(s) have been fully corrected.
-The facility has not corrected the deficiency and a Notice of Proposed Termination Disqualification will be issued. r and permanently Is the review closed?

-Facility Representative: Date:

-Sponsor Representative: Date:

-Sponsor's Second Party Check: Date:
+Date of Follow-up Review: Da to of Initial Revie w: Name of Facility: Type of Follow up: (circle) office visit / mail / fex / on-site / desk review CAP received? (circle) Y or N DEFICEPNCY(S) FOLLOW -UP REVIEW COMMEN TS.
+If Follow-Up is performed as a result of a Disa Inwance or other deficiencies: Check One ( v ) THE PARTY OF THE P An additional Follow-Up Review will be performed: The facility has corrected the deficiency(s) Plan (CAP).
+Puture reviews will determine corrected. and maintained compliance with the if the deficiency(s) have been fully a eir Corrective Action and permanently Yes The facility has not corrected the deficient buffciency rell be lessed.
+Notice of Serious ☐ No If Follow-Up is performed as a result of a Noti te of Serious Deficiency: Is the review closed?
+Check One ( > ) The facility has corrected the deficiency(s Plan (CAP), and future reviews will determ corrected. ine if the deficiency(s) have been fu ly and permanently Vos The facility has not corrected the deficient Disqualification will be issued. cy and a Notice of Proposed Termini rtion and Proposed Facility Representative: Date: Sponsor Representative: Date: Sponsor's Second Party Check: Date: 4/2011 D-063-48

-4/2011 D-063-69